NickShaan/CRUD-Website/README.md

 # CRUD-Website
-This website is for csp
+This website is for "Computer Sceince Principles"